From business to music and back again

 Deb, the manging partner of Angry Baby, having taken over from founder Flo, is the business brains behind the blog – here is her story.

-Deb comes from a business background – getting her doctorate last year – and has the reputation behind the scenes of Angry Baby as the person who can fix things.
+Deb comes from a business background – getting her doctorate a few years ago – and has the reputation behind the scenes of Angry Baby as the person who can fix things.

 Deb originally comes from a background in retail (greengrocery to be precise) and as a result, has an inbuilt sense of how to sell successfully.
 Coming into the music industry relatively recently, Deb says that she has met “some hugely creative and talented people who love what they’re doing but don’t know how to sell.
 And they need to sell their music.
 I love helping people and I love selling so I just put the two things together and I’ve since helped some lovely people to sell lots of music.
 It’s all about reach more fans in order to create more appreciation for the music.”